 Now, I am the first to admit this lifestyle is fairly new to me.
 I have a couch full of down and the comfiest pillows stuffed with feathers, but I’m trying to make choices that are more in line with my values.
 It’s a constant learning curve but fun to discover new brands that are doing awesome things.
 So today, I’m sharing with you my favorite cruelty-free coats below – sure to keep you warm and guilt-free all winter long!

 Hoodlamb – Obviously I can speak first-hand on this coat as it’s quite possibly my most favorite coat ever.
-I found it through a recommendation from my good friend Sararose and was gifted it for Christmas.
+I found it through a recommendation from my good friend Sararose and finally got one for Christmas.
 This company is one of my favorites because they not only use all natural, sustainable materials, they also give back to conservation efforts.
 I have their Nordic Parka and I can’t recommend it enough.
 It kept me nice and toasty in the -12 degree Minnesota weather!

 Wully – Probably the biggest name in the cruelty-free coat game, Wully is a cult favorite for obvious reasons.
 It’s a vegan coat produced in Canada so you know the that the coat can hold up in even the harshest climate conditions.
 The coolest part is they tell you how your purchased impacts animal welfare and the climate with each item purchased.
 My favorite coat of theirs is the Doe Parka.

 Noize – Another Canadian company, Noize is a PETA-approved outerwear company that produces everything Cruelty-Free.
 Using faux fur and vegan leather, Noize certainly brings a bit more haute couture to the outerwear game.
 Their coats are also slightly more affordable which is awesome for people looking to get in on the cruelty-free movement.
 I’m loving their Charlie Jacket.